Senior Technical Product Manager - API • SE Ranking

 Problem

-- AI agents couldn't easily access SEO data
+- AI agents couldn't easily access live SEO data

-- Technical barrier was high for non-developers
+- The technical barrier was high for non-developers

-- Traditional API required coding knowledge
+- The traditional Data API required coding knowledge

 What I Did

-V1: Local Setup + Subscription (Failed)
+V1: Local Setup + Subscription (Weak Retention)

-- Shipped MCP integration running locally
+- Shipped an MCP integration that ran locally

-- Required technical setup (Node.js, configuration files)
+- Required technical setup (Node.js, config files)

 What went wrong: